SystemRDL/PeakRDL/docs/systemrdl-tutorial.rst

     // An up-counting counter
     field counter_field {
         sw = r;
-        counter; // is a counter
-        incr; // has an increment control
+        counter; // is a counter that infers an increment control hardware input signal };
-    };

     // Field that is set by hardware, and cleard by software read